Kearny, New Jersey: Movie and television filming

 In 1982, filming occurred in Kearny at a railroad bridge previously owned by Conrail until closure in 1977.
 The abandoned bridge, located at the Passaic River is called the NX Bridge and it was used for the motion picture, Annie.
 Several scenes were done with the bridge in its open position.
 Locals call this bridge the "Annie Bridge" and has not had freight operations since the closure.

 Scenes from the HBO drama series The Sopranos were filmed in Kearny.
 One of its buildings, used for Satriale's Pork Store, was later razed to prepare for a parking lot.
 An Irish pub now resides where Satriale's was located.

 The film Spinning Gold, which had been delayed during the pandemic for completion, had scenes filmed in Kearny.

 The 2022 horror movie, Smile had a scene filmed at Jersey Oil located at 926 Passaic Avenue.
 The film is attributed as entirely filmed in New Jersey.

 Kearny Point has two studios that are part of the film and television industry.
 Kearny Mayor Al Santos confirmed, "...our vision for Kearny Point as a hub for film and television production.
 This investment will create employment opportunities and bring increased economic activity to our community."

+Theaters

+Kearny had a few theaters for film showings starting in the early 20th Century.
+The few that had opened approximately before World War I were no longer listed among the three theaters of the 1920s and 1930s that opened.
+Those early movie theaters had been repurposed for other building uses either as apartments or meeting places.
+The ones that opened during the 1920s and 1930s took a few decades to close.
+The Lincoln Theater was operating until August 2015.
+The empty Lincoln Theater was placed for sale after the closure, until September 2022 when it was purchased for $975,000.
+The new owner realized opening the theater again, without movie business knowledge, would not be the plans for the business and will proceed instead to have apartments approved by the town for the property redevelopment.
+There are no movie theaters currently operating in the township.

+Here was a list of the former theaters: